awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 For the full list of SQL Server 2017 features, see [What's New in SQL Server 2017](https://docs.microsoft.com/en-us/sql/sql-server/what-s-new-in-sql-server-2017)  in the Microsoft documentation\.

-For a list of unsupported features, see [Features Not Supported](#SQLServer.Concepts.General.FeatureNonSupport)\.
+For a list of unsupported features, see [Features Not Supported and Features with Limited Support](#SQLServer.Concepts.General.FeatureNonSupport)\.

 ### Microsoft SQL Server 2016 Support on Amazon RDS<a name="SQLServer.Concepts.General.FeatureSupport.2016"></a>